nus-cs2103-AY1920S2/duke/docs/README.md

 **Expected outcome:**

 _The task represented with the corresponding integer value index will be deemed complete, the cross beside the task details will be replaced with a check instead.
-Example:_</br>
+Example:_
 `Got it.
-I've added this task:`</br>
+I've added this task:`
 `Nice!
-I've marked this task as done:`</br>
+I've marked this task as done:`
 `[T][✅] activity1`